Najuh/gerrymandering-congress/README.md

 - source: http://data.stanford.edu/dime
 - notebook: `python/DIME_load_save.ipynb`
 - notes:
-  - This data is not included in our repository, the data must be acquired from the link above.
+  - This data is not included in our repository.
+It must be acquired from the link above to perform the CFScore analysis in `analysis.ipynb`.
-  - We found issues in the dataset, particularly regarding the winner of some congressional elections.
-These were fixed to the best of our ability for our analyses.
+  - We found issues in the dataset, namely regarding the winner of some congressional elections.
+These were fixed to the best of our ability for our analyses (the 2012 congressional elections).
-  - Once the dataset is downloaded and fixed, running this notebook will produce the necessary data for the DIME analysis.
+  - Once the dataset is downloaded and fixed, running this notebook will produce the necessary data for the DIME/CFScore analysis in `analysis.ipynb`.
-  - this notebook relies on a pickle file (`.pkl`) saved by `python/nExpectedReps_compactSummary.ipynb`
+  - This notebook relies on a pickle file (`.pkl`) saved by `python/preprocess.ipynb`.

-# Utilities

-## Convert between state names, abbreviations, and FIPS numbers

-- `data/st2Fips.json`: State (2 letter abbreviation) to FIPS numbers
-- `data/state2Fips.json`: State (full name) to FIPS numbers
-- `data/st2State.json`: State (2 letter abbreviation) to full name
-- `data/state2St.json`: State (full name) to 2 letter abbreviation

-## Functions

-`python/congress_tools.py`: collection of functions used in processing data

-# Analysis

-The notebook `python/analysis.ipynb` steps through the processing and analysis of:

-- Expected number of representatives (calculated in `python/nExpectedReps_compactSummary.ipynb`)
-- Compactness and Redistricting
-- Compactness and Gerrymandering Score
-- Compactness and District PVI
-- DIME and Gerrymandering Score